Willgunter/Discord-Clone/README.md

 - go back and do most of / all the small TODOs in the TODO extension

-- add wildcard route / 404 page / redirects (should be extremely easy I just have a more pressing task rn)

 -  (Definetely not necessary) Get messages to refresh on the frontend without needing to push the refresh button

 - ✅✅✅ *Eventually* rearrange routes into routes and controller files like in node project called "twilltch" to help w organization (and follow mvc paradigms) *need to figure out how to do in Angular*  ✅✅✅

-- Write something about RESTful apis in resume once you get it to work more --> might look good to resume ppl

 - Use websockets to add voice channels --> might be cool to see what websockets are --> socket.io for communication (OORRRR DO IT FOR NEXT PROJECT???)

 - Read through Angular docs to see what else we can do with logic inside of html elements (ex: (click), [ngStyle], [Icon]... idk what any of these mean)

-- Slight problem that just occured to me...
-Angular is best for Single Page Applications.
-This is great and all, but adding the login and register page would make it a non-single page application because the login and register components would not be embedded in the app-component... but they still work somehow???

 - Not an idea for here but next project could be a program that takes as input your industry / target internship and the network of people you are close and have good relationships with (maybe using linkedin or ancestory or other email groups, or it basically stalks you online or something), and gives you potential people you could ask for internship referrals to (ex: ask for software engineering internships, and gives you a list of people like ex: Mr. such and such's cousin / best friend works at Capital One and could probably give you a solid referral).
 The program might also give you the ability to "sell yourself" maybe?
 Ok how would I fit that in there